 What is the public role of universities?
-Is higher education fulfilling its commitment towards the public good?
-What political pressures, conflicts, and policy reforms are threatening universities’ ability to fulfil their civic responsibilities?
+And how are political pressures, conflicts, and policy reforms threatening their civic responsibilities?

 Recent research shows that public sector cuts and the breakup of supra-national governance structures are impeding higher education institutions’ ability to focus on their public missions, protect academic freedom, and uphold professional integrity.
 Simultaneously, resurgent nationalisms, populist movements, and forced human displacement hinder their capacity to alleviate political instability.
 These developments have coincided with rising political pressures from structurally disadvantaged minorities, particularly over lack of higher education access or the curtailing of the social mobility that drove the post-war aspirations of universities.
 This constellation of pressures has created a sense of crisis for higher education around the world.
 Yet little is known empirically about how threats to universities’ autonomy and public missions are manifested cross-nationally across the globe.